rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 Benerator is scanning data sources for references and validity and check if all data types can be handled by Benerator in general.

-When you have a PostgreSQL database for example with following data model:
+When you have a PostgreSQL database for example with the following data model:

 ```sql